gosukiwi/vimo/doc/quick-start-guide.md

 I'll assume some basic Vim knowledge.
 If something is not clear feel free to [open an issue](https://github.com/gosukiwi/vimo/issues/new).

+New to Vim?
+Don't worry, all you need to know to understand the style-guide is explained in `vimtutor`, a lesson which is included by default in all Vim distributions.
+To go though the lesson simply:

+    $ vimtutor

 # Namespaces and Coherent Bindings
-All of Vimo features use _coherent bindings_, this means, it tries to build a set of _mnemonic rules_ so you can easily remember the commands.
+Vimo's main feature is a set of _coherent key bindings_.
+The configuration aims to build a set of _mnemonic rules_ so you can easily remember the commands.
 Adhering to Vi's original philosophy.

-All of Vimo commands start with `<space>`, this is what in Vim jargon is called a _leader key_.
+All of Vimo commands start with `<space>`, we'll call this the _leader key_.

+Whatever key we press after the leader key we'll call the _namespace_, for example if we type `<space>f`, `f` is a namespace and stands for files.

-The first letter after the space is the _namespace_, some examples are `f` for files, `b` for buffers, `w` for windows, `r` for Ruby and so on.
+There are many namespaces, they are useful for grouping commands.
+Some more namespaces are `s` for searching, `w` for windows, `r` for Ruby and so on.

 After the namespace comes the command, some examples are `<space>fr` for `file rename`, `<space>ff` for file find and `<space>wv` for `window vertical split`.